agrathwohl/ultra/_pages/about.md

 Some of my previous work efforts include Audible's [Audiobook Creation Exchange](https://acx.com), [SpokenLayer](https://spokenlayer.com), [Showtime Anytime](https://www.showtimeanytime.com/), and [Littlstar](https://littlstar.com).

-One of my passions is evangelizing industry best-practices in order to reduce the technological boundaries that exist between content creators and their distributors.
 I have spoken at industry events dealing with topics ranging from [DIY audiobook production workflows](https://www.youtube.com/watch?v=QHmtV1Pe1hA) to [the M&E industry's adoption of next-generation video codecs](https://www.youtube.com/watch?v=PViEtj9yQAE).
 If you would like me to speak at your next event, please do not hesitate to [reach out](mailto:andrew@grathwohl.me).

 ### Music